necmigunduz/product_design_instructions/design_instructions.md

 ## Layout settlement

+The elements required are to be placed on the layout as shown in the image below.

 ![screenshot](https://github.com/necmigunduz/product_design_instructions/blob/master/layout.png)

 ## Colors to be used in page
+The page is required to use the tones of blue listed below:

-- Dark Blue: #027CB9 (for header background in table)
+- Dark Blue: #027CB9 (for header background in table and buttons),
-- Blue: #B5D6E6 (for when mouse is over )
+- Blue: #B5D6E6 (for hovering effect when mouse is over a line on the table),
-- Light Blue: #F0F1F2
+- Light Blue: #F0F1F2 (for the background of the form header),
-- White: #FFFFFF
+- White: #FFFFFF (for anywhere else on the design).

+## Functionalities required
+-

 ## Author